June 25 - 28, 2018

 Number of ECTS credits allocated: 2

-Application via VIU website available soon
+Application via VIU website now available (see box in this page)

 The Program will admit 15 student participants.